 This is a Countywide on-going program.
 No new resurfacing, drainage, or sidewalk projects have been approved or implemented during this reporting period.
-This project is not eligible for PTP funds after October 1, 2022, as per HB385.

 Fiscal Impact: The baseline PTP project cost estimate was \$1,262,000 when initially reported in the 2011-2016 Five-Year Implementation Plan.